VDP453/snake-water-gun-game/README.md

 # snake-water-gun-game
 Snake water  gun is a simple and easy game.
-Its a very easy to code and unnderstand.
+Its a very easy to code and understand.